 Employed, non-remote: This category includes all employed workers whose employment is tied to a location mandated by the employer.
 Examples would include office and retail staff, warehouse workers, hospital employees, or delivery personnel.

-Employed, full-remote: This group includes all employees that spend all (or nearly all) of their time working from a location of their choosing.
-Examples would include inside sales representatives or account managers that work from home.
+Employed, full-remote: This group includes employees that spend all (or nearly all) of their time working from a location of their choosing.
+Examples include inside sales representatives or account managers that work from home.

 Remote Work Among the Non-employed

 The non-employed category includes all manner of contingent workers such as freelancers, agency workers, and workers engaged through statements of work.
 It also includes internally managed part- and full-time workers that are hired on an intentionally time-limited basis (e.g., seasonal workers).
 This sector is smaller than employed workers.

 Non-employed, non-remote: This group includes all contingent workers whose work is tied to a physical location.
 Examples include temporary doctors or nurses hired through a staffing company, a makeup specialist hired for a specific movie, or a full-time implementation specialist hired for an eight-month project and is required to be at the client site every day.

 Non-employed, partial remote: This group includes all contingent workers that have some flexibility in the location where they work.
 Examples include the previously mentioned implementation specialist (if that individual had the option to work from home) or a strategy consultant that primarily worked remotely but had to travel to visit clients from time to time.

 Non-employed, full-remote: This group includes all contingent workers that are fully remote, that is, no part of their employment is dependent on client location.
 Examples include remote software engineers hired on contract or call center representatives working from home and managed by an outsourced agency.